In this section

 Where possible, ETT suction is a two person procedure.
 The primary clinician suctions the ETT maintaining infection control precautions.
 The assistant ensures the infant remains safe from accidental extubation, adjusts ventilator settings if necessary, and provides containment and comfort to the infant.

 Evidence table for Endotracheal Tube Suction of Ventilated Neonates

-The development of this clinical guideline was coordinated by Sharlene Pattie, Clinical Nurse Educator, McKinnon Nursing Education.
-Approved by the Clinical Effectiveness Committee.
-Authorised by Bernadette Twomey, Executive Director Nursing Services.
-First published May 2009, current as of December 2012.
+The development of this nursing guideline was coordinated by Allison Kendrick, Clinical Nurse Educator, Nursing Education, and approved by the Nursing Clinical Effectiveness Committee.
+Updated May 2020.